Dakender/Dakender/README.md

 - 👋 Hi, I’m @Dakender
 - 👀 I’m interested in ...
 Crypto, Guns, Vape, Ham Radio
 - 🌱 I’m currently learning ...
 How to combine sketches
-- 💞️ I’m looking to collaborate on ... nothing
+- 💞️ I’m looking to collaborate on ... nothing at the moment.
 - 📫 How to reach me ... dakender@gmail.com

 <!---